kfrancischen/pslx/doc/docs/storage.md

     params.
 The default `base_name` is `data` for `StorageType.DEFAULT_STORAGE` and `StorageType.FIXED_SIZE_STORAGE`, and `data.pb` for
     `StorageType.PROTO_TABLE_STORAGE`.
-    2. If `make_partition` is in the params and it is set False, the partition will not make new partition for the new incoming data, otherwise (`make_partition` unset or set True), it will make partition based on the current PST timestamp.
+    2. If `make_partition` is in the params and it is set False, the partition will not make new partition for the new incoming data, otherwise (`make_partition` unset or set True), it will make partition based on the current timestamp.
+If an extra `timezone` field is set, the partitioner will make a new partition based on the timezone.
+Possible `timezone` could be `PST`, `EST` or `UTC`.
+If not set, the default time zone is `PST`.

 !!! info
     Debug only.